PhantomCreation/wslave/README.md

 ```
 If you are going to be developing wslave, you can specify the path of your local wslave
 and this will be automatically set in the Gemfile of the generated project (*NOTE:
-this path is relative to the project, not where you are running the command*):
+this path is relative to the project directory, not from where you are running the
+command*):
 ```sh
 wslave new myblog --wspath ../wslave
 ```